El Salvador opposition proposes president’s removal

 “We’re either facing a criminal or a nut; we’re facing a deranged person who is lacking the faculties to do the job,” said Deputy Ricardo Velásquez Parker, a lawmaker from the conservative Nation Republican Alliance party, or ARENA.
 Velásquez proposed invoking a provision in the constitution that would allow for Bukele’s removal if he’s found to be physically or mentally unfit.

+He accused Bukele of sowing hate and cited the Jan.
+31 killing of two people leaving a Farabundo Martí National Liberation Front, or FMLN, rally.
+Three guards working for the Health Ministry were arrested in connection with the killings.

-The proposal has the support of the leftist Farabundo Martí National Liberation Front, or FMLN, and the Christian Democrat Party.
-The proposal goes to the Legislative Assembly’s political committee, which is controlled by those parties.
+The proposal has the support of the leftist FMLN and the Christian Democrat Party.
+It goes to the Legislative Assembly’s political committee, which is controlled by those parties.
+Together, the three opposition parties control 63 of the assembly’s 84 seats.
 Eventually, the proposal would need the support of at least two-thirds of the body’s members and the unanimous support of a five-doctor panel appointed by the assembly.

 Bukele, 39, quickly responded via Twitter, calling it an attempted coup in the run-up to national elections.